Late-Night Desserts Singapore: 10 Best Supper Sweet Treats (2026)

 3. Tau Huay (Soybean Pudding)

 Silky, warm, and barely sweet -- tau huay is the gentle giant of Singapore supper desserts.
 The best versions have a texture so smooth that the pudding practically dissolves on your tongue.
 Traditionally served with a light sugar syrup, sometimes with a splash of ginger for warmth.
+(Curious about the numbers?
+See our full guide to tau huay calories and benefits.)

 Best for: Light cravings.
 When you want something sweet but not rich.